shivammathur/php-builder/README.md

 <a href="https://github.com/shivammathur/php-builder/blob/master/LICENSE" title="license"><img alt="LICENSE" src="https://img.shields.io/badge/license-MIT-428f7e.svg"></a>
 <a href="https://github.com/shivammathur/php-builder/tree/master/builds" title="builds"><img alt="PHP Versions Supported" src="https://img.shields.io/badge/php-8.0 and 8.1-8892BF.svg"></a>

-> Build PHP nightly using GitHub Actions for Ubuntu.
+> Build PHP 8.0 and above for Ubuntu.

-- This projects builds PHP nightly for [setup-php](https://github.com/shivammathur/php-builder) on `Ubuntu`.
+- This projects builds PHP 8.0 and above (including a nightly build from php master) for [setup-php](https://github.com/shivammathur/php-builder) on `Ubuntu`.
 - To install a build follow the instructions in the [install](#Install) section.
 To download a build refer to the [builds](#Builds) section.
 - If you want to build PHP for any other linux distribution, you may refer to the build scripts in the `.github` directory.

+## SAPI support

+PHP is built with following SAPIs.

+- apache2-handler
+- cli
+- cgi
+- embed
+- fpm
+- phpdbg

 ## Install